-The eye doctors at Washington Eye Physicians & Surgeons were among the first in the Washington DC region to utilize astigmatism and presbyopia correcting lens implants when they became available in the United States.
-These premium intraocular lenses (IOLs) can restore clear vision for reading, computer and distance with significant reduction of spectacle dependence, making them excellent cataract lens options.
+The eye doctors at Washington Eye Physicians & Surgeons were among the first in the Washington DC region to utilize astigmatism and presbyopia correcting premium lens implants when they became available in the United States.
+These advanced technology intraocular lenses (IOLs) can restore clear vision for reading, computer and distance with significant reduction of spectacle dependence, making them excellent cataract surgery lens options.

-All are FDA approved and have the same safety profile as traditional lens implants, but can provide many patients with greater freedom from glasses.
-These lenses can correct most degrees of astigmatism, nearsightedness, and farsightedness.
+Premium lens implants are FDA approved and have the same safety profile as traditional lens implants, but can provide many cataract patients with greater freedom from glasses.
+These intraocular lenses can correct most degrees of astigmatism, nearsightedness, and farsightedness.

 Only our experienced eye surgeons can determine if a patient is a good candidate for the premium intraocular lens technology.
 The best candidates are those with cataracts, but otherwise healthy eyes.
 Patients with glaucoma, inflammation inside the eye, diabetic retinopathy, macular disease or other active eye disease may not be candidates for advanced technology lens implant procedure.